 In addition to this we enjoy ‘Safety Awareness’ activities in Kindergarten, where we highlight through play and drama such things as walking carefully with scissors and washing hands effectively…

 Moving on from Kindergarten

 The Lower Primary class provides a natural progression from Kindergarten.
 Children from both classes mix socially throughout the school day and when they are ready, are gradually integrated into Lower Primary.
 Children who have attended our school from Kindergarten to Year 11 develop into exceptional human beings.
 Every one exhibits a maturity beyond their years, are personally self-confident and grounded, socially skilled and at ease, and achieve academic excellence.
-In fact every child who has been through the whole school has achieved A* - B grades in all their GCSEs - and the B grades were all for exams taken 1 to 2 years early.

 However we understand that some children will move on after Kindergarten to their local schools.
 We always support both child and parents through this transition.